Pelvic Pain: Causes, Symptoms, and When to Seek Medical Help

 Occasionally, both types of infections may clear up on their own, but you may also need a short course of antibiotics.
 Either way, it’s a good idea to visit the doctor if you think you’re experiencing either of these infections.

-5. Sexually transmitted infection
+5. Sexually Transmitted Infection

 Pelvic pain may indicate the presence of a sexually transmitted infection (STI) such as gonorrhea or chlamydia.
 Along with pelvic pain, other symptoms of STIs may include painful urination, bleeding between periods, and changes in vaginal discharge.